openbaton/docs/docs/nfvo-installation-vagrant.md

 ## Installation guide

-If you already have Vagrant installed in your system, you can install the latest RELEASE Open Baton version by using this [Vagrantfile][vagrantfile] and simply typing the following command:
+If you already have Vagrant installed in your system, you can install the latest Open Baton version by using this [Vagrantfile][vagrantfile] and simply typing the following command:

 ```bash
 vagrant up